Spiced Crock Pot Pinto Beans (No Soak, GF)

 Are Pinto Beans Healthy?

-Pinto beans are quite nutritious.
+Pinto beans are healthy.
 They’re a great source of minerals, vitamins, fiber, and calcium.
 Pinto beans are a great source of antioxidants too.

 top down view of crock pot pinto beans served in a ceramic bowl